xdmushui/partner-center-sdk/develop/csp-customer-web-storefront.md

 This site shows a working online store that your customers could use to buy subscriptions to Microsoft products.
 To make it work for you, configure the offers, add branding, and add a payment method.

+> [!NOTE]
+> This sample applies only to the global instance of Partner Center.
+It does not apply to Partner Center for Microsoft Cloud Germany or to Partner Center for Microsoft Cloud for US Government.

 ## <span id="Get_the_code"/><span id="get_the_code"/><span id="GET_THE_CODE"/>Get the code

 [Download the sample code](https://github.com/Microsoft/Partner-Center-Storefront)